Skip to main content

 • Block apps by detecting window titles (advanced use cases)

-When a blocked application is launched, macOS will immediately prevent it from opening.
+When a blocked application, script, or binary is launched, macOS will immediately prevent it from running.

 How to Create the Policy